April 21, 2013 - 325 for a Dinger! Vancouver Mounties - 2013 USSSA Spring Classic Gold Medalists at Lacey Washington

 The Spurs also picked up 5 other players to supplement their roster: Sam Shoemaker (White Rock), Dawson Gray (White Rock), Liam Kruse (Victoria Black), Cole Dalla-Zanna (Burnaby) and Austin Brown (North Island).

+Western Pickups Announced!
+The Abbotsford Angels have picked up 3 players to join them in their quest at the Western Canadian Championships.
+Congratulations to Nate Doleman (Nanaimo), Jayden Marsh (Nanaimo) and Perrin Finley (White Rock).
+Mounties Season Ends One Game Short!
 The Vancouver Mounties lost to the powerful Cloverdale Spurs 10 - 2 knocking them out of contention for their 3rd Provincial title in the past 5 years.
 The Spurs broke a 1 - 1 tie in the top of the 5th scoring 3 when they executed some small ball.
 The Mounties fought back with 1 run in the bottom of the inning to close the gap to 4 - 2 after 5 innings.
 But after that it was all Spurs!

 The Spurs used some long ball when Cratty hit a 3 run homer in the top of the 6th to break open the game.
 Moore pitched a 3 hitter for the Spurs and kept the Mounties batters guessing all day long.
 In the Championship Game the Spurs defeated the Abbotsford Angels 5 - 2.